LTER-LIFE/FDFDT-Manual/03-workflow.Rmd

 -   Restructure your data according to the chosen structure.

--   Once standard and structure are applied, structural metadata can be created that describes how the data is organised in its new form.
+-   Once standards and structure are applied, structural metadata can be created that describes how the data is organised in its new form.

 As a last step your standardised data and metadata should be persistently stored in an online storage.
 If you have not chosen a repository before (or if you want to store the standardised data elsewhere), you should: